onqtam/headjack/src/motivation/why.md

+imagine the timelines & graphs we'd be able to construct if we have a global sequencer

+## Culture war

+Ideas should not be sacred - we are just neurons - global & borderless super intelligence - bootstrapping the global hivemind

 The aggregate sentiment on twitter’s backend is analogous to a liquidity order book - we should want to see the Overton window.